-HUD income limit areas are the same as FMR areas.
-HUD normally uses current Office of Management and Budget (OMB) Metropolitan Statistical Area (MSA) and Primary Metropolitan Statistical Area (PMSA) definitions to define income limits areas because they closely correspond to housing market area definitions.
-The exceptions are counties deleted from six metropolitan areas whose revised OMB definitions encompass areas that were determined to be larger than the housing market areas.
+HUD has used OMB definitions to define income limits areas because they closely correspond to housing market area definitions.
+The only current exceptions are counties deleted from six metropolitan areas whose previously revised OMB definitions encompassed areas that were determined to be larger than the housing market areas.
 These counties have been assigned their own income limits based on county-level data.
 The six metropolitan areas and the respective counties deleted from them are as follows:

-AREA Counties Deleted from OMB Definition
+AREA (Counties Deleted from OMB Definition

-Chicago, IL:

-DeKalb, Grundy and Kendall Counties
+Chicago, IL: DeKalb, Grundy and Kendall Counties

-Cincinnati-Hamilton, OH-KY-IN:

-Brown County, Ohio; Gallatin, Grant and Pendleton Counties in Kentucky; and Ohio County, Indiana
+Cincinnati-Hami lton, OH-KY-IN: Brown County, Ohio; Gallatin, Grant and Pendleton Counties in Kentucky; and Ohio County, Indiana

-Dallas, TX:

-Henderson County
+Dallas, TX: Henderson County

-Flagstaff, AZ-UT:

-Kane County, Utah
+Flagstaff, AZ-UI C: Kane County, Utah

-New Orleans, LA:

-St. James Parish
+New Orleans, LA A: St. James Parish

-Washington, DC-MD-VA-WV:

-Berkeley and Jefferson Counties in West Virginia; and Clarke, Culpeper, King George and Warren Counties in Virginia
+Washington, DC -MD-VA-WV: Berkeley and Jefferson Counties in West Virginia; and Clarke, Culpeper, King George and Warren Counties in Virginia

-No changes have been made by the Office of Management and Budget in the past year that affect FY 2002 income limit listings.